Operators

 • Comparison operators: ==, !=, >, <, >=, <=

-• Logic operators: not, or, and, contains
+• Logical operators: not, or, and, contains

-Thus numerical operators are not supported and you cannot even plus two numbers like this {{a + b}}, instead we need a filter {{ a | plus: b}}.
+Thus arithmetic operators are not supported and you cannot add two numbers like this {{a + b}}.
+Instead, use a filter: {{ a | plus: b}}.
 Actually + is a valid variable name in LiquidJS.

-Logic Operators
+Logical Operators

 not